-NOTE: When a map from an optional purchase SD card is installed, the Chart Menu Tab will change to display menu options that correspond with the active chart.
+NOTE: When a map from an optional purchase MMC/SD card is installed, the Chart Menu Tab will change to display menu options that correspond with the active chart.
 To manually select a chart card, see Chart Select.
-Also, see Add Maps to Your Fishfinder for more information.
+Also, see Add Maps to your Fishing System for more information.